Caleb

 Dear Mr. Bell,

 I was saddened to learn this evening, through various members of the body, that you have chosen not to believe in truth as laid out by our Maker.
 I realize that I am drawing many conclusions based on very short statements in a film clip promoting your upcoming book, but to my ears you were very clear in marking out the ground on which you stood.
-If you feel your meaning has been mis-read, I beg you to stand up and proclaim what you mean.
+If you feel your meaning has been mis-read, I beg you to stand up and clarify what you really mean.
 Otherwise, the lines between yourself and Christianity have been drawn.
 Like my other brothers, I appreciate your clarity.
-It makes you easy to aproach respectfully even if I could not disagree more strongly.
+It makes you easy to approach respectfully even if I could not disagree more strongly.

 Perfect honesty would compel me to state that I am not surprised.
 Having read some of your previous works, I knew you were playing with fire, chasing after how things feel more than how they are.
 However I am still both saddened and shocked.